dwisinski/machine-learning-challenge/README.md

 ## Purpose/Process

-The purpose of this project is demonstrate a number of machine learning concepts testing various models on an example dataset of NASA Kepler space telescope data.
+The purpose of this project is demonstrate a number of machine learning concepts via testing various models on an example dataset of NASA Kepler space telescope data.

 ## Model Performance